Skip to content

 Key Takeaways

 As an eCommerce brand, you are susceptible to competition, and competition laws apply to your internet business.
 You must comply with these, or you could see a fine or even prison sentence.
 It is also essential for your eCommerce business that others comply.
 Therefore, you should know what competition law means and how it affects your eCommerce brand.
 For example, you must not engage in anti-competitive agreements that restrict competition.
-Competition law also prohibits dominant market abuse and eCommerce business cartels are not allowed, such as businesses which engage in bid-rigging.
+Competition law also prohibits dominant market abuse, and eCommerce business cartels are not allowed, such as businesses that engage in bid-rigging.

 If you need help understanding how competition law affects your eCommerce business in the UK, LegalVision’s experienced eCommerce lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 So call us today on 0808 196 8584 or visit our membership page.